-• EY's engagement-level audit quality characteristics.
+- EY's engagement-level audit quality characteristics; and - Annual evaluation of EY's services.

-During 2022, in anticipation of the five-year rotation of the EY lead audit engagement partner, required by the PCAOB, the Company and the Committee Chair interviewed candidates who met professional, industry and other relevant characteristics to assume the role of lead audit engagement partner for the 2023 annual audit.
-Also, a new EY engagement quality review partner assumed the role in 2022, in accordance with regulatory standards.
+During the fourth quarter of 2022, in anticipation of the five-year rotation of the EY lead audit engagement partner, required by the PCAOB, the Company and the Committee Chair interviewed candidates who met professional, industry and other relevant characteristics to assume the role of lead audit engagement partner for the 2024 annual audit.
+The selected incoming lead audit partner shadowed the incumbent lead audit engagement partner during 2023.
+Also, a new EY engagement quality review partner assumed the role in 2023, in accordance with regulatory standards.